nicholasklaene/aws-cdk-fargate-microservices-demo/README.md

 ## About

-Simple microservice-based app.
+Simple AWS microservice-based app.

-Consists of two services:
+Consists of two Spring Boot based services:
 - Name Service
    - GET /name/{some_name}
       - Concatenates {some_name} with the last name of a recent US president